IDMNYU/IDM_Faculty_FAQ/nyu_classes.md

 ##### Github

 We have an IDM github repository, [https://github.com/IDMNYU](https://github.com/IDMNYU).
 If you are going to use github for your class, please post it within the IDM github repository.
-Please email your github username to deangela.duff@nyu.edu for access.
+Please email your github username to scott.fitzgerald@nyu.edu for access.

 ##### Wordpress